jenna-tb-ekwealor/academic-kickstart/content/projects/3dmoss/index.md

 ---
-title: Desiccation and diversity in dryland Mosses; The 3D Moss Project
+title: Desiccation and diversity in dryland mosses; The 3D Moss Project
 summary: An NSF Dimensions of Biodiversity Project; population genetics & phylogenetics of *Syntrichia*
 tags:
 #- *Syntrichia*